Vermont Resources for Recovery

 Website for the National Center for Overcoming Overeating, an educational and training org working to end body hatred and dieting.
-To subscribe to the OO list, send an email to: firstname.lastname@example.org.
+To subscribe to the OO list, send us an email.
 Have the body of the message simply say subscribe you should then be automatically added.

 Body Image Betrayal And Related Issues

 Chat, info, stories, quotes, a webring.

 Leading writer and teacher about emotional eating and recovery, offers books, CDs, workshops.

 Spirituality and healing around food/weight/body image issues